ernest-tech-house-co-operation/nothing-browser-docs/docs/guide/community/contributing.md

 — Pease Ernest

 *P.S.
-If you make the tabs more curved, I will literally merge it within the hour.
-Qt css is a diffrent version of css*
+If you make the tabs more curved, I will literally merge it within the hour (next night session).
+Qt CSS is a different version of CSS.*